-MAGNETIC RESONANCE (MR) ENVIRONMENT SCREENING FORM RADIOLOGIC TECHNOLOGY PROGRAM.
-CAÑADA COLLEGE
+RADIOLOGIC TECHNOLOGY PROGRAM MAGNETIC RESONANCE (MR) ENVIRONMENT SCREENING FORM FOR STUDENTS

 The MR system has a very strong magnetic field that may be hazardous to individuals entering the MR environment or MR system room if they have certain metallic, electronic, magnetic, or mechanical implants, devices, or objects.
 Therefore, all individuals are required to fill out this form BEFORE entering the MR environment or MR system room.
-Be advised, the MR system magnet is ALWAYS on.
+Be advised that the MR system magnet is ALWAYS on.